Open for applications until 31 May

 Peer shadowing is an opportunity targeted exclusively to former participants (alumni) of SAYP thematic modules.

-- EaP/Baltic Region: Belarus, Estonia, Georgia, Latvia, Lithuania, Moldova, Sweden, Ukraine
+- EaP/Baltic Region: Armenia, Belarus, Estonia, Georgia, Latvia, Lithuania, Moldova, Sweden, Ukraine

-- Western Balkan: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia
+- Western Balkans: Albania, Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, Serbia

 The general rule is that alumni from outside of Sweden may apply for peer shadowing at an organisation in Sweden of relevance, while SAYP alumni from Sweden may apply for peer shadowing at an organisation in another country, also included in the SAYP programme.